romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is a deploy key in the context of GitHub?
+Q: What is a deploy key in the context of GitHub?
 <details><summary>Show the answer</summary><p>

 - **An SSH key that grants access to a single repository on GitHub, used to deploy projects to a server**